learnitall/psych-capstone/README.md

 Or include the '-l' parameter for a mobile view:
 ``ionic serve -l``

+Or run this to see documentation:

+``npm exec compodoc -- -p tsconfig.doc.json -s``

 ## Back end

 Run this from root to start a server: